Judapriest/drupal-multi-site/README.md

 Waiting for profile inheritance (Drupal 8.6 if all goes well).

+## Update drupal

+To update the drupal installation after a `composer update` use the following drupal command:

+* `bin/drupal update:execute all`

 ## Composer

 The `composer.lock` file has been deleted from the repository.